 However, the second reason has some learning involved.

-Learning to find the RIGHT keywords for your pages is critical to your page’s success, but it’s tricky business.
+Finding the RIGHT keywords for your pages is critical to your page’s success, but it’s tricky business.

-In this section, we’re going to discuss:
+In this section, we’ll discuss:

 - Keyword length